biraj21/ask-my-ai/README.md

 8. **Done!** The extension is now installed

 > **Note:** After making code changes, run `pnpm build` again and click the refresh icon on the extension card in `chrome://extensions/`

-### Option 2: From Chrome Web Store

-_Coming soon - extension will be published to Chrome Web Store_

 ## How to Use